kyma-project/test-infra/development/tools/cmd/clusterscollector/README.md

 Usually, the job also cleans up the cluster.
 It can happen, however, that the job is terminated before its clean-up finishes.
 This causes a resource leak that generates unwanted costs.
-The garbage collector finds and removes such clusters.
+The garbage collector finds and removes such clusters based on two different strategies, specified by the caller.

-There are three conditions used to find clusters for removal:
+In the 'default' filter strategy, there are three conditions used to find clusters for removal:
 - The cluster name pattern that is specific for the `kyma-gke-integration` job
 - The value of a `volatile` label the cluster is annotated with
 - The cluster `createTime` value that is used to find clusters existing at least for a preconfigured number of hours

+In the 'time' filter strategy, there are three conditions used to find clusters for removal:
+- The label value of `volatile` that the cluster is annotated with
+- The label value of `created-at`, which holds the unix timestamp of when the cluster was created
+- The label value of `ttl`, which specifies the clusters maximum intended runtime in hours

-Clusters that meet these conditions are subject to removal.
+Clusters that meet these conditions in the specified strategy are subject to removal.

 ## Usage